Siege of Maastricht (1673): Surrender

 On 29 June, a trumpeter again demanded the surrender of the city and de Fariaux again refused.
 Subsequently, the French batteries intensified their bombardment of both the inner city and the defence works.
 The batteries on the north slope of the Sint Pietersberg concentrated their fire on the southwest corner of the city wall which collapsed into the moat behind the Groene Halve Maan.
 This demi-lune was abandoned by the Dutch during the night of 29/30 June.
 As the situation of the garrison was hopeless, strong moral pressure was applied by the population to de Fariaux not to continue the fight.
 They reminded him that during the Siege of Maastricht of 1579, on the 29th of June the Spanish troops of Alexander Farnese, Duke of Parma began to sack the city, in three days murdering a thousand of its inhabitants.
 They begged him to prevent a repeat of these tragic events.

 In the early morning of 30 June, de Fariaux sent a message that he was ready to negotiate.
 After two hours of talks, he surrendered the city on relatively favourable terms.
-The garrison was given free passage, with drums beating and colours flying, to the nearest Dutch-held territory in 's-Hertogenbosch, 150 kilometres to the north-west; they included Van Coehoorn, who had been wounded during the siege.
+The garrison was given free passage, with drums beating and colours flying, to the nearest Dutch-held territory in 's-Hertogenbosch, 150 kilometres to the north-west.
+They included Van Coehoorn, who had been wounded during the siege.
 There would be no plundering.
-Maastricht was a condominium of the Duchy of Brabant, the rights of which had been subsumed by the Dutch Republic, and Liège and the bishop of Liège, Maximilian Henry of Bavaria, was Louis's formal ally in the war.
+Maastricht was a condominium of the Duchy of Brabant, the rights of which had been subsumed by the Dutch Republic and Liège.
+The bishop of Liège, Maximilian Henry of Bavaria, was Louis's formal ally in the war.
 Also, the French king claimed to be the rightful Duke of Brabant already, as the title would be part of the dowry of his wife.
 In any case, he intended the city to be a permanent French possession.
 Immediately after the surrender two French regiments occupied the Duitse Poort in the east Wijck suburb and, in the west, the Brussels Gate through which Louis would make his triumphal entry.

 Losses on both sides had been heavy.
 The number of troops arriving in 's-Hertogenbosch is exactly known: 3118.
 If the number of defenders was indeed five thousand, their casualties must have numbered at about 1700.
 Estimates of the French losses vary considerably.
 They have been estimated at nine hundred dead and fourteen hundred wounded; at roughly about twice the number of Dutch casualties; or by contemporary Dutch accounts at six thousand killed and four thousand wounded.
 The Dutch at the time, for propaganda reasons, published long lists of French officers killed.